 WELCOME TO THE WALL STREET WARS...
 AND WALL $TREET RAIDER!

-NOTE TO MORE ADVANCED USERS: This tutorial is for beginners, who haven't played Wall $treet Raider before.
+NOTE TO MORE ADVANCED USERS: This tutorial is provided for beginners, who haven't played Wall $treet Raider before.
 For a very advanced (video) video series on strategies created by "Rakem," a fan of the simulation for Versions 7.60 and 7.8x of W$R, go to this YouTube channel (for v.
-7.8x, with links to all episodes of 7.60 and 7.8x, and to his W$R Tutorial.
-Videos on Version 8.0 may be available by the time your read this.): Wall $treet Raider YouTube VIDEO
+7.8x, with links to all episodes of 7.60 and 7.8x, and to his W$R Tutorial: Wall $treet Raider YouTube VIDEO

 Rakem has also begun posting a basic tutorial series (not about strategies) on YouTube, showing new users how every feature of Wall Street Raider v.
 7.81 works, at this LINK.
 He has also posted a 2021 update on YouTube, for VERSION 9.0 of Wall Street Raider, discussing in detail his strategy for making quick profits by buying up corporate bonds selling at distress prices during periods of high interest rates.